ChristopheDucamp/hugoDocs-fr/content/templates/rss.md

 toc: true
 ---

-## Odre de Recherche du Modèle RSS
+## Ordre de Recherche du Modèle RSS

 You can use a single RSS template to generate all of your RSS feeds or create a specific template for each individual feed.